Call to book01904 521 936

 Day 2 – Sampling pintxos and soaking up the culture of San Sebastián

-Today we visit the stunning city of San Sebastián, just half an hour away, by coach.
+Today we drive to the stunning city of San Sebastián.
 With its idyllic setting, overlooking the gorgeous La Concha Bay, the city has a glamorous past as a wealthy seaside resort.
 Today it is regarded as the culinary capital of Spain, and is celebrated for its pintxos, a Basque interpretation of tapas.
-This style of eating is so much a part of the local culture, it even has its own name - 'El Txikiteo' - a tradition which essentially means to socialise while snacking on pintxos.
+This style of eating is so much a part of the local culture, it even has its own name - 'El Txikiteo' - a tradition which involves socialising while snacking on pintxos.
 After a guided walking tour of the city's sights we try it for ourselves over lunchtime.

 Includes